grz0zrg/fsynth/documentation/mk/docs/getting_started.md

 The quickest way to get started is to create a session on the [homepage](https://www.fsynth.com)

-You can also use the Fragment launcher available on the homepage as a .deb package for Ubuntu/Debian and executable files for Windows, the launcher keep a list of the sessions you joined in, it is also bundled with the audio server to provide excellent audio performances.
+You can also use the Fragment launcher available on the homepage as a .deb package for Ubuntu/Debian and executable files for Windows, the launcher keep a list of the sessions joined in, it is also bundled with the audio server to provide excellent audio performances.

+To use the launcher on Ubuntu/Debian system :

+- Download the .deb package on the [homepage](https://www.fsynth.com)
+- In a terminal `sudo dpkg -i fragment_1.0_amd64.deb`
+- If the line above fail due to missing dependencies : `sudo apt-get install -f`

 Once the session is created, you will join automatically the Fragment application, an example code which produce basic sounds willl be provided automatically.